-- Bahá'í overnight arrangements for minors are supervised at all times by teams of at least two cleared adults, including host families, when using private homes for sleeping quarters. - ii) There should be separate sleeping quarters for males and females that limits access between groups during the night, and at least two cleared adults of the same gender with each group.

-(1) Sleeping accommodations at Bahá'í activities are to be based on gender.
-However, there may be occasions when a youth or junior youth identifies as the opposite of the gender they were born with.
+- a) The Regional Training Institute shall ensure camp counselors are familiar with national policies and guidelines, familiar with local conditions and laws, and that adequate training is provided for the camp counselors prior to each camp. - b) Overnight arrangements for minors must be supervised by teams of at least two cleared adults of the same gender.
+This requirement also applies when using private homes for sleeping quarters.
+In case of an emergency, should one of the adults need to leave the premises, an alternate adult must immediately take his or her place.
+At a minimum, this includes communicating the emergency to a supervisor in charge of the camp. - c) Sleeping quarters for males and females shall be separate and not accessible by the other gender.
+Consideration shall be given to sexual orientation and transgender concerns as needed.
+Access points shall be monitored particularly during the nighttime, if necessary. - d) Sleeping accommodations at Bahá'í activities are to be based on gender.
+Additionally, if a camp will have both junior youth and youth, the junior youth and youth should also not be housed in the same building or same floor. - i) There may be occasions when a youth or junior youth identifies as the opposite of the gender they were born with.
 Some may have started transitioning from one gender to the other, others may just emotionally identify with the opposite gender.
 A participant who is transgender and can provide legal and medical verification of such can be housed with the gender they identify with.
 If such proof is not available, then separate accommodations either on- or off-site must be made.
 Please contact the Office of Community Administration at the Bahá'í National Center (community@usbnc.org; 847.733.3485) if there are additional questions or concerns.